 As councillors have limited funds it is likely that they will look to fund different projects each year.
 Community Ward Funding is not intended to be a regular source of funding for community projects.
 If you wish to repeat your project, you should consider how you can make your project sustainable and explore alternative sources of funding.

-Community Waltham Forest can provide advice to organisations and groups about raising funds.

 Funding Central is an online database for charities and community groups.
 It is free to use if your group’s annual income is less than £30,000 a year.

-SpaceHive is a crowdfunding platform which supports local initiatives. *(add fellowship funding link)
+SpaceHive is a crowdfunding platform which supports local initiatives.

+Fellowship Funding grant program supports community engaged culture projects on a local level

-Digital support for applications
+9) Digital support for applications